Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 ![](./Images/design.png)

-This design uses the Class Import block to import the Overlap-Save and the multiplication operation.
+This design uses the Class Import block to import the Overlap-Save and applying the frequency domain coefficients.
 The class declaration for the Overlap-Save is shown below:

 ```
 class OverlapSave {